777aker/snek3/Readme.md

 - [ ] religion spread
 - [ ] snake vs human territory spread
 - [ ] countries
+- [ ] how much food there is where

 ### skill tree